Introduction

 - The importance of media literacy and trust today

-We’ll also talk about AI writing tools that help journalists, and kind of explore where the future of journalism might be headed with AI technology in the mix.
+We’ll also discuss AI writing tools that assist journalists, such as the news article generator which can generate fast, SEO-friendly news articles, and explore where the future of journalism might be headed with AI technology in the mix.

 How Artificial Intelligence Helps with Journalism Writing